- How is Kaposi sarcoma treated?

 In organ-transplant patients whose immune systems are suppressed by drugs, decreasing or changing the drugs may be helpful.

 New KS lesions are more likely to develop when a patient’s blood test results for Kaposi sarcoma herpesvirus (KSHV) are positive.
 The risk of developing new lesions is lower when antiviral medicines such as ganciclovir or foscarnet are used.
-These medicines may help prevent new lesions but do not help existing lesions get better.
+These medicines may help prevent new lesions but they do not help existing lesions get better.
+They are also costly and can cause serious side effects.

-KS lesions tend to get worse when patients develop bacterial infections.
-Therefore, it is very important to do what you can to lower your risk of bacterial infections and to treat them promptly if they do occur.
+KS lesions tend to get worse if you develop bacterial or other active infections.
+Therefore, it is very important to do what you can to lower your risk of bacterial infections and to treat active infections promptly if they do occur.